simontaylor15/Sample.API/README.md

 # Sample.API
-Sample API implemented using of ASP Core / .NET Core
+Sample RESt based API implemented using of ASP Core / .NET Core

 Create, Update and Delete have not currently been implemented